jch00oo/CAA-Data-Analysis-Project/README.md

 	print("ERROR")
 ```

-Here is some initial Exploratory Analysis I found that shows that links with descriptions get more more clicks:
+Here is some initial Exploratory Analysis I conducted that shows that links with descriptions get more more clicks:

 ---
 ## Next Steps